Murdaugh defense, AG’s Office spar over evidence, alibi - NewsBreak

 As for the claim the defense has offered that Smith knew of Maggie having an affair, the AG’s office added.

 “Defendant Alex Murdaugh also seems to pursue the same aim of prejudicing the public by quoting in a public filing some scuttlebutt story Eddie Smith related he heard about a groundskeeper having an affair with Maggie – a story which defense counsel knows has no basis in anyone’s personal knowledge or evidentiary fact and frankly is insulting to her memory.
-It says a lot about Defendant’s true motives here with these motions that he would prominently feature such salacious content which adds nothing to a pretrial motion supposedly on legal issues.”Forge Consulting planning legal action against Alex Murdaugh, Bank of America over fraud
+It says a lot about Defendant’s true motives here with these motions that he would prominently feature such salacious content which adds nothing to a pretrial motion supposedly on legal issues.”Quinton Simon’s family seen at Tybee Island bar shortly after landfill search wrapped up

 The Attorney General’s Office says that as of Oct.
 19 they have turned over “206 GB of information, incorporating hundreds of individual files and documents representing thousands of pages.
 That does not even include an additional 470 GB of information provided to the defense on an external hard drive.”